Acylindrical hyperbolicity and the centers of Artin groups that are not free of infinity: Introduction

-As a general strategy for Problem \ref{acyl_conj}, we consider the case that the defining graph is a clique and the case that the defining graph is not a clique separately.
+As a general strategy for Problem~\ref{acyl_conj}, we separately consider the case in which the defining graph is a clique and the case in which the defining graph is not a clique.
 Note that Artin groups in the latter case are automatically of infinite type.
-In this paper we give the affirmative answer for Problem \ref{acyl_conj} for the latter case.
-In fact, our main theorem is the following: \begin{theorem} Let $A_\Gamma$ be an Artin group associated with $\Gamma$.
+In this paper, we give an affirmative answer to Problem~\ref{acyl_conj} in the latter case.
+Our main theorem is the following: \begin{theorem} Let $A_\Gamma$ be an irreducible Artin group associated with $\Gamma$.
 Suppose that $\Gamma$ is not a clique.
-Then, the following are equivalent: \begin{enumerate} \item $A_\Gamma$ is irreducible; \item $A_\Gamma$ has a WPD contracting element with respect to the isometric action on the reduced clique-cube complex; \item $A_\Gamma$ is acylindrically hyperbolic; \item $A_\Gamma$ is virtually directly indecomposable, that is, it cannot be decomposed as a direct product of two infinite subgroups. \end{enumerate} \end{theorem} From Theorem \ref{main}, we find that many irreducible Artin groups of infinite type are acylindrically hyperbolic, e.g., the Artin groups associated with the defining graphs in Figures \ref{new_ex_fig} and \ref{new_ex_fig2}.
-We also apply Theorem \ref{main} to Artin groups of infinite type and of type FC.
+Then $A_\Gamma$ is acylindrically hyperbolic. \end{theorem} From Theorem~\ref{main}, we find that many irreducible Artin groups of infinite type are acylindrically hyperbolic, e.g., the Artin group associated with the defining graph in Figure~\ref{example_fig}.
+We also apply Theorem~\ref{main} to Artin groups that are both of infinite type and of type FC.

 \begin{corollary} Let $A_\Gamma$ be an irreducible Artin group of infinite type and of type FC.
 Then $A_\Gamma$ is acylindrically hyperbolic. \end{corollary}